Robson04/js-time/README.md

 ## Let's start with how exactly does it work?
 The secret is based on the use of classes in the HTML file.
 This library working just like **bootstrap.**
-> When you add **JS-Time** defined class to your HTML tag *(you can use div, span)* the script locates all overwritten tags and changes their content to valid date or time.
+> When you add **JS-Time** defined class to your HTML tag ``<div> or <span>`` the script locates all overwritten tags and changes their content to valid date or time.
 Thanks to this, you won't have to execute JS on your side.

 ## What classes can I use?
 **JS-Time** has a lot of classes defined that refer to dates and times.
 Currently, script have two groups (date and time).
 Each of them have a few classes.